COMCIFS/comcifs.github.io/CIF2_FAQ.md

 Firstly you should begin your files with the string `#\#CIF2.0`.
 Then you should adjust your string datavalue output to use delimiters in most cases.
-See the separate document (insert linke) for the simple steps you need to take.
+See the [separate document](simple_steps.html) for the simple steps you need to take.
 At a future date, when matrix or table-valued datanames are defined, you should be ready to output them with correct syntax.